 But what if the essence of church life is to be found outside of that which can be organized or defined by meetings or the conventional way we look at teaching, preaching, body ministry, outreach, etc.?
 What if church is not necessarily always local?

 Jesus compared those who are born again to the wind.
 He told Nicodemus the Pharisee; “The wind blows wherever it pleases.
 You hear its sound, but you cannot tell where it comes from or where it is going.
-So it is with everyone born of the Spirit.”
-Wouldn’t that be a pastor’s nightmare!
+Therefore, it is with everyone born of the Spirit.”
+Wouldn’t that be a pastor’s nightmare!”